The first step in designing this report is connecting to the

 figure everything out automatically.
 To manually configure the relationships

 click the Links tab in the Database Expert dialog.

 displays a graphical representation of the tables.
 You can make the dialog box

 bigger by dragging the lower right hand corner of the dialog box.
 I like to

 make this big so I can see as many tables as possible.

-tables.
-If you don't see this line you can easily create the relationship by
+and foreign keys between these tables.
+If you do not, you can easily create the

-clicking on the foreign key field and dragging it to the primary key field.
+relationship by clicking on the foreign key field and dragging it to the

 You should now see the report in Visual Studio 2008.
 Click